top of page

 The Illuminated Dog and Other Folklore from the Scottish Islands

-From Illuminated faerie dogs to islands formed from a dragon’s teeth to faeries with only one nostrils, the folklore of the Scottish Isles is anything but dull!
+From Illuminated faerie dogs to islands formed from a dragon’s teeth to faeries with only one nostril, the folklore of the Scottish Isles is anything but dull!

 Christine Dorman